-Jessica Foster is a graduate of the University of Oregon.
-Jessica has spent most of her life traveling around the United States and internationally, either for fun or professionally.
-Jessica enjoys learning about others and their cultures and has been an advocate for student success throughout her education and career.
+Jessie Foster is a graduate of the University of Oregon.
+Jessie has spent most of her life traveling around the United States and internationally, either for fun or professionally.
+Jessie enjoys learning about others and their cultures and has been an advocate for student success throughout her education and career.
 As an undergraduate, her main focus was on working with international students whose first language was not English.
 Later on, her focus shifted to working with low-income students, first-generation students, and students with documented disabilities.

-In her off time, Jessica enjoys continuing her studies in the Japanese language and culture, spending time with her kids, watching movies, and drinking coffee.
+In her off time, Jessie enjoys continuing her studies in the Japanese language and culture, spending time with her kids, watching movies, and drinking coffee.

 Jade Severson - Academic Coach

 Jade Severson is a graduate of Linfield college where she earned her BA in anthropology and the German and Spanish languages.
 She taught high school at the Friedrich-Schiller-Gymnasium in Pirna, Germany while on a Fulbright Scholarship.
 More recently she worked for the Medford School District, providing one-on-one support for high school students with disabilities and English language learners.
 Prior to this, she worked in a behavior modification program for the Phoenix/Talent School District.
 She brings extensive experience with one-on-one mentoring and tutoring to the UCAM team.

 Personally, Jade loves the outdoors and gets outside to hike and trail run whenever she can.
 When indoors, Jade spends much of her time playing the piano music of Rachmaninoff and Liszt, speaking foreign languages (especially Austrian dialects of German), and exploring Russian literature.

 Richard Vasey - Academic Coach